rollator3000/Further_Education/Python_für_Finanzanalysen/Notes.md

 - Basically traded on the stock market like regular stocks
     - Different symbols e.g. CLF16 = CrudeOil with delivery in January 2016
     - Get the price, volume, open, high, close, ...
+    - Towards the end of a future, the price approaches the market price
+- Collections of futures *(multiple various futures)*
+    - Plot the volume, price, ... of the collection as a single line